 Laurel Siegel, President

 The Chevalier Theatre Commission is a city-appointed commission that oversees the beautiful 1,900 seat Chevalier Theatre.
-Located in Medford, Massachusetts, the Chevalier Theatre is one of the Boston area’s hidden gems, an historical landmark, a memorial to a hero and a cultural icon.
-It is a working theater available for rent. www.chevaliertheatre.com
+Located in Medford, Massachusetts, the Chevalier Theatre is one of the Boston area’s hidden gems, an historical landmark, a memorial to a hero and a cultural icon. www.chevaliertheatre.com

 Dee Morris is an independent scholar and educational consultant specializing in the 19th century history of Greater Boston.
 She presents thematic walking tours and presentations at Forest Hills Cemetery in Jamaica Plain.
 Other programs, highlighting each community's past, are tailored for schools, libraries and historical societies.
 Her goal is to introduce contemporary people to their civic ancestors.